j-d-carmichael/boats/README.md

 When building pass the `-d` or `--dereference` option and the compiled swagger document will be passed via the [dereference](https://apitools.dev/swagger-parser/docs/swagger-parser.html#dereferenceapi-options-callback) method to fully dereference document.
 Helpful for when working with the likes of AWS for example.

 ### Validation
-Content is validated using swagger-parser; the validator automatically detects the OA version.
 Errors are output to the console.

 ### Templating
 Each file is passed through the Nunjucks templating engine meaning you can write Nunjucks syntax directly into the y(a)ml files, write loops, use variables, whatever you need.